In-depth: Inclusive and Sustainable Growth

 The IFMR’s comprehensive, survey-based assessment of the national business environment has resulted in the Government’s intention to improve Uzbekistan’s business climate.
 To further advancements in this field, UNDP has undertaken joint initiatives to attract international investors, support national entrepreneurs, and develop a clear analysis of both the benefits and challenges that global trade can present for economic growth in the country.

-In order to improve the transparency and efficiency of public expenditures in Uzbekistan, UNDP has developed and submitted for the Government’s review a draft Budget Code and a new legislative proposal on public procurement.
-It has supported regional development strategies designed to improve the allocation of resources to vulnerable groups, has introduced the ‘single window’ approach for streamlining administrative procedures for exporters, and has established Business Facilitation Centres in four regions of Uzbekistan to provide easily-accessible services to entrepreneurs.
+In order to improve the transparency and efficiency of public expenditures in Uzbekistan, UNDP has helped developa draft Budget Code and a new legislative proposal on public procurement.
+It has supported regional development strategies designed to improve the allocation of resources to vulnerable groups, has introduced the ‘single window’ approach for streamlining administrative procedures for exporters, and has established “single window” service centers in all regions of Uzbekistan to provide easily-accessible services to entrepreneurs.

-In 2012, the first UN Joint Programme focusing on ‘Sustaining the Livelihoods Affected by the Aral Sea Disaster’ was launched in Uzbekistan.
+In 2016, the second phase of the UN Joint Programme f ‘Sustaining the Livelihoods Affected by the Aral Sea Disaster’ was launched.
 Bringing together efforts of five UN agencies including UNDP, UNESCO, WHO, UNFPA and UNV, under the funding of the UN Trust Fund for Human Security, the programme provides a holistic approach to addressing the economic, health and environmental challenges faced by communities in Karakalpakstan.

 UNDP, with its focus on vulnerable groups and its people-centred approaches, is well-positioned to further assist the Government in implementing its development policies.

-The unit will also continue to increase the efficiency and transparency of the public finance system, by collaborating with the Ministry of Finance to reform budgetary process and public procurement, and thereby ensure that proper programme-based costing is implemented.
+UNDP will continue its efforts to increase the efficiency and transparency of the public finance system, by collaborating with the Ministry of Finance to reform budgetary process and public procurement, and thereby ensure that proper programme-based costing is implemented.

-UNDP will also continue to work in the private sector, through its partnership with the Chamber of Commerce and Industry, to promote the ‘One-Stop-Shops’ concept.
-One-Stop Shops are designed to both reduce business procedures related to business, while critically reviewing internal procedures at government agencies.
+UNDP will also continue to work in the private sector, through its partnership with the Chamber of Commerce and Industry, to improve business climate and service provision through an ‘one-stop-shop’ concept.
+One-stop shops are designed to both reduce business procedures related to business, while critically reviewing internal procedures at government agencies.

 Work will continue in supporting the government in organising its WTO accession process.
 This will be achieved by engaging CER and IFMR, and by utilising expertise from the World Trade Organisation and the United Nations Conference on Trade and Development.

-Last but not least, the Economic Governance Unit will support regional and community development efforts, promote regional development strategies and employment programme methodologies, and will work to ensure sustainable livelihoods in regional Uzbekistan and specifically around the Aral Sea.
+Last but not least, UNDP will support regional and community development efforts, promote regional development strategies and employment programme methodologies, and will work to ensure sustainable livelihoods in regional Uzbekistan and specifically around the Aral Sea.